 Alberta Health Services self-assessment tool for coronavirus: https://www.albertahealthservices.ca/topics/Page16944.aspx

 Government of Alberta COVID-19 resources: https://www.alberta.ca/prevent-the-spread.aspx

-THANK YOU: Sheryl Savard, founder of Edmonton Trail Runners for allowing us to utilize this information. (www.edmontontrailrunners.com)
+THANK YOU: Sheryl Savard, founder of Edmonton Trail Runners for allowing us to utilize and modify this information. (www.edmontontrailrunners.com)